FWolfe/Zomboid-Modding-Guide/customclothing/Custom-Clothing.md

 		</m_items>
 	</m_MaleOutfits>
 ```
 2. Do note that this would create a "Male only" zombie outfit.
-Replacing the top and bottom cases in a new outfit with a `<m_FemaleOutfits>` & `</m_FemaleOutfits>` will make
-a female variation.
+Replacing the top and bottom cases in a new outfit with a `<m_FemaleOutfits>` and `</m_FemaleOutfits>` will make a female variation.
 Reuse that GUID from the make for the female to have the game recognize both sex of outfits - this pairs them.
 (It won't be exclusive to a sex)

 3. If you set to spawn a zombie in `ZombieZoneDefinitions.lua` and it is a sex exclusive outfit (Male or Female only),
 You got to state it as such or else the game will try to spawn the other sex, realize that it doesn't exist, then choose to spawn a random outfit from its `clothing.xml` list.